skjerns/3dprintedbrain_docker/README.md

 # 3D print your brain using Docker

 A Docker image to create readily 3D-printable brains from T1 MRI scans.
-You just need to build the Docker image and then run a command with the NIFTI file of a participant and will get a readily reconstructed STL mesh for 3D printing.
-This is an updated & extended version of [miykael/3dprintyourbrain](https://github.com/miykael/3dprintyourbrain) adapted to work using Docker.
+Just build the Docker image and run a command with your NIFTI file get a readily reconstructed STL mesh for 3D printing.
+This is an updated & extended version of [miykael/3dprintyourbrain](https://github.com/miykael/3dprintyourbrain).

 The actual process is as simple as running these two commands